2026-06-01 · 11 min read

 Claude MCP servers connect AI directly to Salesforce, GitHub, Notion and 300+ tools.
 Learn how MCP works, deployment timelines, security controls, and business impact in 2026.

 Claude MCP (Model Context Protocol) is the fastest way for businesses to connect Claude to real operational tools in 2026.
 Instead of building isolated AI features, companies use MCP servers to give Claude live access to Salesforce records, Notion workspaces, GitHub repositories, and internal databases - all through a single protocol.
 The result is an AI that does not just answer questions but takes actions inside the tools your team already uses every day.
+As documented by Anthropic's official MCP announcement, the protocol reached broad enterprise adoption within 18 months of its late 2024 introduction, making it the de facto standard for AI-to-tool connectivity in 2026.

 What Claude MCP Actually Is - and Why It Matters for Business